Moray Estate: St Colme Street

 This street is named after the family title of Lord St Colme (granted in 1611) and links Ainslie Place to Queen Street.

-Notable residents include George Angus (architect) (1), Thomas Guthrie Wright (6), Helen Kerr (6), and Andrew Rutherfurd, Lord Rutherfurd (9).
+Notable residents include George Angus (architect) (1), Thomas Guthrie Wright (6), Helen Kerr (6), and Andrew Rutherfurd, Lord Rutherfurd (9); Rutherfurd employed William Notman to remodel his building in 1835, soon after it was built.
 Harold Tarbolton had his office at no.4 and was later joined by Matthew Ochterlony.

-Lord Rutherfurd employed William Notman to remodel his building in 1835, soon after it was built.